-I still have miles to go in developing this habit, but I can say that it is something I have truly gotten better at since I started blogging a couple of years ago.
+I still have miles to go in developing this habit, but I can say that it is something I have truly gotten better at since I started blogging many years ago.
 I don’t think it would even be possible to keep coming up with new things to write about for Mission to Learn if I didn’t take time daily to reflect on various aspects of my life.
-But more importantly, taking the time to reflect is, in my opinion, one of the surest ways to consolidate learning and continue to grow.
+But more importantly, taking the time to reflect is, in my opinion, one of the surest ways to strengthen learning and continue to grow.

 If you don’t currently make reflection a daily habit, I strongly recommend you try it.
 Here are just a few of the ways reflection can impact your life and your learning: